+Is the project you have in mind a massive, complex makeover, involving both hardscape and softscape?
+Are we talking about a large retaining wall, perhaps a swimming pool?
 Then you probably need to hire a landscape architect or, at the very least, a respected contractor who has access to a variety of specialists.

-If, on the other hand, you just need someone with an artistic eye to install some new flower beds, perhaps accompanied by features such as small waterfalls, hiring a landscape designer should be sufficient.
+If, on the other hand, you just need someone with an artistic eye to installing some new flower beds, perhaps accompanied by features such as small waterfalls, hiring a landscape designer should be sufficient.
 It's important to avoid overkill, since hiring a landscape architect will cost you more money.

 Let's say that the project you have in mind is complex enough to require you to hire a landscape architect (and you have the budget to back it up).
 What specific questions should you be asking before you go ahead and hire a landscape architect?
 For that matter, how do you even find a landscape architect?

 Start by asking around to see if you can't learn something through the grapevine about local landscape architects.
 Do you know someone who has a terrific-looking yard that provides a nice example of the features you're looking for?
 Ask them who did the work and: